ben-clarke/championship-manager-93-tools/README.md

 - [TEAM.DAT](./docs/TEAM.md) - most of what you need to know about editing the domestic team data.
 - [Codes](./docs/CODES.md) - some handy reference guides to map the codes in the above data files to what they mean in human-readable format.
 - [Hexadecimal reference](./docs/HEX.md) - a list of mappings between decimal to hexadecimal numbers.

+## Issues or questions

+If you have any issues or questions feel free to open an `Issue` with your problem.